-This ward is for children with blood disorders, cancers and leukemias – or immune, metabolic, gastroenterology or rheumatology disorders – who need a bone marrow or stem cell transplant, Gene therapy, Thymus transplant.
-Children are also admitted for CAR T-cell therapy, Fox and Robin wards are one of only two paediatric centres in the UK to offer these specialist immunotherapy treatments.
+This ward is for children with blood disorders, cancers and leukaemias – or immune, metabolic, gastroenterology or rheumatology disorders – who need a bone marrow or stem cell transplant, Gene therapy or Thymus transplant.
+Children are also admitted for CAR T-cell therapy.
+Fox and Robin wards are one of only two paediatric centres in the UK to offer these specialist immunotherapy treatments.

 An average stay on Fox Ward would be six-eight weeks for a Bone Marrow Transplant but could be shorter for CAR T-cell therapy patients.

 Fox Ward is on Level 5 VCB building.

 Fox Ward nurses’ station telephone number: 020 7829 8820.

 If your child has any additional needs, please call in advance to let us know.